Robinson 2020: Season summary

 Because two of the wild cards (Chistoffer and Clara) were sway votes, some members of Kristove's alliance feared that they would flip but that never happened and the alliance held strong until the final eight where knock-out challenges began.
 Christoffer was clearly the biggest physical threat and Mattias was the one most likely to beat him.
 However, Clara, the other wild card, won plankan and Mattias was voted out in the final five.
 Michael voted for Mattias even though Christoffer was the biggest challenge threat because Christoffer had helped Michael in the previous challenge.
 Then the jury got to remove yet another player and chose Christoffer.
-He never made any trouble and got along with everyone but the jury didn't like that he was a wild card who joined at the merge and if they didn't vote him out, the was favored to win.
+He never made any trouble and got along with everyone but the jury didn't like that he was a wild card who joined at the merge and if they didn't vote him out, he was favored to win.
 All but one jury member voted for Christoffer to leave.

 The final multi-stage obstacle course was contested by Michael, Clara and Priya, an under-the-radar player.
 Michael was the only surviving member of the Team South alliance.
 He had flown under the radar the whole game and was the lowest-priority player to vote off.
 Being overweight, no one expected him to be a threat in the knock-out challenges anyway.
 Although he was helped by Christoffer in a math challenge, he did survive one challenge on his own merit and most importantly, he put off a stable performance in every part of the final multi-stage obstacle course, especially in the throwing and fire-making parts, and he won it by a comfortable margin.